 The definition of “half-time” can be tricky.
-Make sure you understand the definition your school uses, as not all schools define half-time status the same way.
+Make sure you understand the definition your school uses for school deferment, as not all schools define half-time status the same way.
 It’s usually based on a certain number of hours and/or credits.

 Do I Need to Pay Interest During In-School Deferment?

-For federal student loans and many private student loans, no.
+For most federal student loans and many private student loans, no.

 If you have a Direct Subsidized Loan or a Perkins Loan, the government pays the interest while you’re in school and during grace periods.
 That’s also true of the subsidized portion of a Direct Consolidation Loan.